Telemedicine Malpractice Insurance Coverage in 2021

 Diagnostic errors from telemedicine based consults may be higher than usual, but cannot be substantiated due to lack of incident report documentations of an unknown number of out of court settlements in most cases – confirmation bias may exist in current reports.
 With very little case law to draw upon, the “ground rules” for telemedicine malpractice risks is still largely undeveloped.

-Key Areas of Patient Safety in Telehealth
+Key Areas of Patient Safety Before Making a Doctor Appointment Online

 State-specific and country specific medical licensure issues will govern how and which physician shall be permitted to render appropriate